How Injected Ads Target Shoppers When They’re Ready to Buy

 Here’s how it works:

-- The malware tracks the user’s activities and builds a personal profile based on their preferences, habits, and other characteristics.
+- The adware tracks the consumer’s online browsing activity and builds a personal profile based on their preferences, habits, and other characteristics.

 The injected ads can include pop-ups, banners, and/or product ads.
-When the user clicks on a link, the malware may also redirect them to a different website – a tactic that is often used on shoppers without their knowledge.
+When the user clicks on a link, they are redirected to a different site – a tactic that is often used on shoppers without their knowledge.

 Example of Ad Injections